OliverDietrich/MasterThesis/scripts.md

-# Automating the computational workflow using scripts
+# Computational Workflow

+## Bash scripts for the Raw Data Preprocessing

-## Combination of R scripts in Biological Analysis
+## R scripts for the Biological Analysis

-## Using bash scripts to submit R script as background processes or to SGE
+### Using bash scripts to submit R script as background processes or to SGE

 ## Patching
 Patches are used to update the commonly used version of a script (e.g. dropseQC.R) with changes from the latest draft (e.g. dropseQC-1.7) without replacing the file.